Section 21 update

 As I have said in previous articles, from sitting in various meetings with trade bodies and landlord associations, the industry is coming together and has one clear message to the government:

-‘Do not ban Section 21 until we have a clear understanding that the Court System or Housing Courts have sufficient investment to cope with the extra hearings, judges, administration and portals.
+‘Do not ban Section 21 until we have a clear understanding that the Court System or Housing Courts have sufficient investment to cope with the extra hearings, judges, administrators, and portals.

 We need better education tools for tenants and an overhaul of the bailiff system so that landlords are confident they can gain possession if required.”

-If we look at 2018 statistics from the Ministry of Justice, in total 116,500 claims were issued, 71,500 from social landlords, 22,500 from private landlord using Section 8 with hearings and 22,500 for accelerated possession proceedings.
+If we look at 2018 statistics from the Ministry of Justice, in total 116,500 claims were issued, 71,500 from social landlords, 22,500 from private landlords using Section 8 with hearings, and 22,500 for accelerated possession proceedings.
 Out of the 116,500 claims, 89,000 had possession orders granted, from which 60,000 went on to have a warrant issued and 32,000 were repossessions by county court bailiffs.
-The ministry of Justice last year made over £7.2 million in bailiff warrant fees.
+The Ministry of Justice last year made over £7.2 million in bailiff warrant fees.

 But let’s breakdown the accelerated procedure (Sect 21)

 10,000 led to evictions under the accelerated procedure*